-- Anticipate barriers to inclusion and equity and take actions to address them to the best of your ability such as: - Create a code of conduct for your team that includes information on the dressing room policy and the process required to seek request accommodations - Amend your team's current code of conduct to include information on the dressing room policy and the process required to seek accommodations - Raise awareness about the policy by: - Taking 10 minutes of a preseason talk with parents/guardians to discuss the Dressing Room Policy - Taking 10 minutes of a preseason talk with players to talk about the Dressing Room Policy when discussing respect and anti-bullying. - Note: Dressing Room Policy E-Module includes training and additional documents to help guide these conversations and to provide further information for parents/guardians.
+Proactive Reactive Anticipate barriers to inclusion and equity and take actions to address Responding to a request for accommodation such as: them to the best of your ability such as: Create a code of conduct for your team that includes information on the dressing room policy and the process required to seek request accommodations Amend your team's current code of conduct to include information on the dressing room policy and the process Inquiring about empty dressing rooms available during that timeslot.
+Inquiring about appropriate and equivalent changing areas such as meeting rooms, all purpose rooms, etc. Designing an equitable dressing schedule required to seek accommodations Raise awareness about the policy by: Taking 10 minutes of a preseason talk with parents/guardians to discuss the Dressing Room Policy Taking 10 minutes of a preseason talk with players to talk about the Dressing Room Policy when discussing respect and anti-bullying.
+Note: Dressing Room Policy E-Module includes training and additional documents to help guide these conversations and to provide further information for